-What Materials are Used in a Pumped Two Phase (Pumped Evaporative) Cooling System?
+What Materials are Used in a Pumped Two-Phase Cooling System?

-What Fluids are Used in a Pumped Two Phase (Pumped Evaporative) Cooling System?
+What Fluids are Used in a Pumped Two-Phase Cooling System?

-The fluid is chosen based on the operating and storage temperatures ranges.
-Refrigerants, such as R134a, are the most common working fluids.
-Benefits include a low viscosity, low corrosion, and a low freezing temperature (-103°C R134a).
+The fluid is chosen based on the operating and storage temperature ranges.
+Refrigerants, such as R134a are the most common working fluids.
+Benefits of these fluids include a low viscosity, low corrosion, and a low freezing temperature (-103°C R134a).
 Methanol (freezes at -97°C) has also been used in some pumped evaporative cooling systems.
 Water is typically not used, since it can damage the system when it freezes and expands.
 A “Figure of Merit” (boiling coefficient) for different refrigerants is shown in Figure 2.
 Refrigerant R134a has very favorable thermophysical properties, and is often used as the working fluid for many P2P applications.

-What is the Operating Temperature Range of a Pumped Two Phase (Pumped Evaporative) Cooling System?
+What is the Operating Temperature Range of a Pumped Two-Phase Cooling System?

 The operating temperature range, depends on the working fluid chosen.
 The minimum operating temperature is set by the sonic velocity.
 As the vapor temperature in the evaporator is lowered, the vapor pressure drops.
 To carry a given amount of heat, the vapor velocity must increase, which in turn increases the pressure drop from the evaporator to the condenser.
 At low vapor pressures, compressible flow effects become important.
 If the vapor velocity at the minimum operating temperature is too high, a different fluid should be selected.